 The next known occupant was Samuel Skipworth (shown left in about 1908) who was to live and trade there as a grocer, along with with his wife and two daughters, for about twelve years and elsewhere in Beeston for the remainder of their lives.
 Samuel was born

-in Billinghay, Lincolnshire in 1856 he son of John Skipworth, a Baptist Minister and his second wife, Mary Ann (née Wells.
-After school he was apprenticed to a local grocer.
-In 1873, when he was aged about 17 his father
+in Billinghay, Lincolnshire in 1856 35 the son of John Skipworth, the local Particular Baptist Minister and his second wife, Mary Ann (née Wells).
+After school he was apprenticed to a local grocer

-in 1887 - believed to be in the photograph shown left, taken in Notingham at the studio of J B Smith & Son on Portland Road, Nottingham.
-By 1891 however the family had moved to Beeston and opened their grocery shop at this location.
-There
+39 - believed to be in the photograph shown left, taken in Nottingham at the studio of J B Smith & Son on Portland Road, Nottingham.
+By 1891 however the family had moved to Beeston and opened their grocery

 By 1908, the premises had been acquired by The Nottingham Co-operative Society and had become the butchery department, part of a departmental counter style store, typical of a co-op, then and in the between-wars era.
 John H Smith was the groceries

-manager, Miss Annie Wildgust was the draperies manager and Frederick Broughton was in charge of the butchery.
+manager, Miss Annie Wildgust was the draperies manager and Frederick Broughton was in charge of the butchery 48.
 The double-fronted structure of its main building, with bay window above and imposing gable-ended roof, built on the site of numbers 53, can

 easily be seen on the main photograph above.
 The blind on number 51, then its butchery department can be seen just beyond that.
 Most certainly, the opening of a store of this type marked a change in the everyday shopping experience that proved popular

 amongst many shoppers - not least for its payment of a 'divi' based on how much was spent - but this began to fade after the arrival of self-service shopping in the 1950s.